suzybee1987/ms1-ali-shiatsu/README.md

 - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS)
   - Used to style the individual webpages.
 - [jQuery](https://developer.mozilla.org/en-US/docs/Glossary/jQuery) and [Popper.js](https://popper.js.org/)
   - Used with Bootstrap Scrollspy to track location on the page and Bootstrap Collapse for Accordian sections on mobile and tablet view.
+Also used with the contact form to launch the modal after required fields on form were completed.

 ### **Libraries**
 ​
 - [Bootstrap](https://getbootstrap.com/)
-  - Used to design a mobile-first responsive website layout.
+  - Used to design a mobile-first responsive website layout along with custom components (navigation bar toggle button, accordian, cards, scrollspy, footer).

 ### **Tools**